chrisburnell/chrisburnell.com/README.md

 ### License

-The contents of this repository are licensed under the [GNU General Public License v3.0](LICENSE).
+The contents of this repository, unless otherwise specified, are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](LICENSE).